Transient Guest Lodging

 The September 2020 legislation also provides a process to allow flexibility from the prescribed transient guest lodging standards listed above by applying to establish a Bed & Breakfast through the Conditional Use process.

 A Bed & Breakfast is defined as a principal use of property.
 Through a more discretionary review process by the Planning Commission and City Council, a Bed & Breakfast can potentially be allowed to exceed the Transient Guest Lodging standards; for example, renting more than 90 total days per year or more than one booking at a time.
+However, Bed & Breakfasts are prohibited from establishing in any area zoned with a Neighborhood Conservation Overlay.

 Contact the Community Development office at 513-524-5204 for more information on this option.